turingarena/turingarena/rust/turingarena/src/score/README.md

-# Turingarena Score

-Library to represent and manipulate scorable parts of problems, and actual scores.
+Library to represent and manipulate scorable items of problems, and actual scores.